★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 What causes tailbone pain?

-Tailbone pain, or coccydynia, usually comes from irritation of the coccyx, its joints, or the surrounding soft tissue.
+Tailbone pain, or coccydynia, usually comes from irritation of the coccyx, its joint with the sacrum, or the surrounding pelvic floor soft tissue, sometimes with abnormal motion of the coccyx when sitting.
 Common causes are a fall onto the tailbone, prolonged sitting on hard surfaces or with a slouched posture, and pregnancy and childbirth.
-Repetitive strain from activities like cycling can contribute, and sometimes there is no clear cause at all.
-Sitting is the classic aggravator because it loads the tailbone directly, especially when you lean back.
+It is more common in women, and both higher and very low body weight are associated with it.
+Repetitive strain from cycling can contribute, and sometimes there is no clear cause at all.

 How long does tailbone pain last?

-Most coccydynia improves over weeks to months with conservative care, though it can be slow and patience testing because sitting is hard to avoid.
-Consistent offloading with a cushion, sitting upright and shifting position, and easing off provoking activities all help it settle.
-If the pain follows a hard fall with severe pain, comes with bowel changes, bleeding, weight loss, or fever, or does not improve at all over a reasonable period, have it evaluated.
+Most coccydynia improves over weeks to months with conservative care, though it can be slow and stubborn because sitting is hard to avoid.
+Consistent offloading with the right cushion, sitting upright and shifting position, easing off provoking activities, and hands-on care for the surrounding muscles all help it settle.
+If pain persists despite a genuine course of conservative care, injection-level options exist.
+Pain after a hard fall, or with bowel changes, bleeding, weight loss, fever, or a mass, should be evaluated rather than waited out.

 Why does my tailbone hurt when I sit?

 Sitting loads the coccyx directly, and slouching or leaning back loads it even more, so an irritated or injured tailbone is naturally worse in a chair, car seat, or on a hard bench.
-Many people also notice a spike of pain when rising from sitting to standing.
-The most useful single change is a wedge cushion or one with a cutout at the back that takes pressure off the tailbone, along with sitting upright and standing up periodically.
+In some people the coccyx also moves abnormally when they sit down, which drives persistent pain.
+Many people notice a sharp spike when rising from sitting to standing, as weight shifts across the tender area.
+The most useful single change is a wedge or cutout cushion that takes pressure off the tailbone, plus sitting upright and standing periodically.

 What is the fastest way to relieve tailbone pain?

-The most effective quick step is offloading the tailbone with a wedge cushion or a seat cushion that has a cutout at the back, combined with sitting upright rather than slouched and standing up often.
-Warmth, short term pain relief if appropriate for you, and temporarily easing off provoking activities like long drives or cycling help too.
+The most effective early step is offloading the tailbone with a wedge cushion or one with a cutout or U-shape at the back, combined with sitting upright rather than slouched and standing up often.
+Warmth, short-term pain relief if appropriate for you, and temporarily easing off provoking activities like long drives or cycling help too.
 There is no instant cure, but consistent offloading usually brings the most noticeable relief while the area settles over weeks.
+Persistent pain can be treated with injection-level options.

 When should I see a doctor for tailbone pain?

-See a doctor for severe pain after a hard fall, which can occasionally involve a fracture; for pain with changes in bowel habits, bleeding, unexplained weight loss, or fever; for a lump or swelling in the area; or for pain that does not improve at all after a reasonable period of conservative care.
-Most tailbone pain is benign and settles with offloading and time, but these situations warrant an evaluation to be safe.
+See a doctor for severe pain after a hard fall, which can occasionally involve a fracture; for pain with changes in bowel habits, rectal bleeding, unexplained weight loss, or fever; for a lump, swelling, or mass in the area; or for pain that does not improve at all after a reasonable period of conservative care.
+Most tailbone pain is benign and settles with offloading and time, but these situations warrant an evaluation, and persistent cases have a clear ladder of treatment options including injections.

 Have questions about your care?
 Our team is happy to help, book online or call (770) 580-0123.
 Same- or next-day appointments.